 $29.00 – $499.00

 It’s not often that snow falls with fall leaves still on the trees.
-But snow came unexpectedly in Pennsylvania one night while I was away shooting further south in Virginia.
+But the snow came unexpectedly in Pennsylvania one night while I was away shooting further south in Virginia.
 Early that morning, I got a call from a friend saying about the new snow and how dramatic the scenery was with the colored leaves on white.

 Immediately, I headed north.
 This was a light, wet snow falling near freezing, so it wasn’t going to last long.
 I set a course into the highest elevations I could reach quickly.
 That meant the mountains of Somerset County, Pennsylvania.

 Not often seen, the entire day was simply a visual marvel.
-The unexpected four inches of snow overlaying the usual fall scenery created a wonder world not often seen.
+The unexpected four inches of snow overlaying the usual fall scenery created a wonder world landscape not often seen.
 Unusual was the word of the day…stunningly beautiful were obviously two more.

 In this picture, a solitary young maple tree in red is surrounded by snow white.
 Some of the branches have come down from the added weight which had happened all through the woods too.